 This classroom management bundle has positive, easy-to-implement strategies that are teacher and kid-approved.
-Find all your classroom management essentials with the Class Management bundle.
+Find all your classroom management essentials with the Classroom Management bundle.
 It includes eight engaging resources that kids will love!

 The First Month: mind+heart Back to School Resource

 The first month can be overwhelming with all the things to teach.
-Keep it focused and start with the essential skills ~ social and emotional ones.
+However, keep it focused and start with the essential skills ~ social and emotional ones.

-The beginning of the school year is such a valuable time to start teaching social and emotional skills.
+The beginning of the school year is a valuable time to start teaching social and emotional skills.
 Teaching these early will help set a positive tone in your classroom for the rest of the year.
-Kids will begin to feel a part of the classroom community, have a stronger sense of self and be better prepared to handle the challenges that they face throughout the year.
+As a result, kids will begin to feel a part of the classroom community, have a stronger sense of self, and be better prepared to handle the challenges they face throughout the year.

 The mind+heart SEL back to school resource and activities will support kids as they learn to be positive members of the classroom community.
 They will develop self-awareness and self-esteem, build new relationships, and act with kindness and empathy.